nishanttotla/Elevator-Scheduling/README.md

   - `BetterFCFS.h` and `BetterFCFS.cpp` : This is the scheduling algorithm described below.
 The implementation closely follows the description.
 It isn't the most optimal implementation, but should work for a reasonable number of elevators and floors.

 ## Algorithm
-"Keep moving in one direction until possible, then reverse direction" (list of destinations to go to is maintained for each elevator, algorithms executes at each step)
+### Idea : Keep moving in one direction until possible, then reverse direction
+A list of destinations to go to is maintained for each elevator

 - For each elevator
     * if elevator has a direction